Frequently Asked Questions

 If you have any further questions not answered on this page, please contact us and we will be happy to answer your questions.

 What is the Honors Program?

 The Honors Program at UMD is part of the state-wide Commonwealth Honors Scholars Program.
-Students who graduate from the Honors Program receive special recognition on their transcripts, diplomas, the graduation program, and at Honors Convocation.
+Students who graduate from the Honors Program receive special recognition on their transcripts, diplomas, and at Honors Convocation.
 Graduating from the Honors Program is a wonderful way to prepare for graduate school or to set oneself apart for potential future employers.
 It is a great accomplishment for your resume, whether you are applying for a job, medical school, law school, or graduate school.